theaungmyatmoe/development-environment-setup-for-android-v2019/docs/README.md

-# PHP Setup In Linux
+# PHP Setup In Linuxx
  This is set up guide for WEB DEVELOPEMENT!

 # Platforms